-5. Discount Points.
 Tarver v.
-Sebring Capital Credit Corp., 69 S.W.3d 708 (Tex.App.- Waco, 2002, no pet.), involved discount points which the plaintiffs asserted violated the three percent fee cap because discount points are not interest but fees.
+Sebring Capital Credit Corp., 69 S.W.3d 708 (Tex.App.-Waco, 2002, no pet.), involved discount points which the plaintiffs asserted are not interest but fees subject to the three percent fee cap.
 The appellate court affirmed the trial court's summary judgment decision; holding that true discount points are "interest", not subsection 50(a)(6)(E) "fees."
 On appeal, the plaintiffs raised for the first time the issue that if discount points are interest, then paying them up front violates subsection 50(a)(6)(L), which requires substantially equal monthly payments equal or exceeding accrued interest.
 As that issue was not raised at trial, the appellate court declined to address it as outside the scope of appellate review.